villevli/villevli.github.io/README.md

 - Social login using Firebase Auth, Sign in with Google, Apple and Facebook
 - UI stack system that supports loading canvases via additively loaded scenes when needed
 - Loading of png and jpg images from the web.
 Optimized loading, rescaling to optimize for the size on screen, pooling of textures and automatically loading and unloading when a surface or UI element becomes visible

+### Networking
+- Client side code and GraphQL queries for our backend API
+- HTTP request pipeline system in client with middleware methods to easily add logging, retrying, etc.
+- Wrapper interface for the backend API to easily swap the implementation to a mockup version in client for testing locally

 ### Optimization
 - Optimized code and assets to improve performance and battery life